Will a Roof Coating Extend the Useful Life of Your Roof?

 A common feature of flat roof membranes is that as they age, they become weaker and less flexible.

-As the roofing material becomes more fragile over time, it becomes more and more likely to split, tear, and develop holes due to the expansion and contraction of the membrane undergoing normal thermal cycling.
+As the roofing material becomes more fragile over time, it becomes more and more likely to split, tear, and develop holes due to the expansion and contraction of the membrane while it undergoes normal daily thermal cycling.

 The roof membrane expands when it heats up during the day and shrinks when it cools down at night.
 A roof coating won’t help a roof that no longer has the strength to resist these cycles.